Datsy/datsy-api/README.md

 ```

 ###### Response
-- returns metadata, including column information, of tables associated with the <code>tagname</code>s.
+- returns metadata, including column information, of tables associated with the <code>tagname</code>.
-- a query can consist of multiple tags

 Response to: